miklevin/MikeLev.in/_posts/2025-06-21-ai-regression-recovery-case-study.md

 * **Effort:** Medium coding effort, but it's exactly the kind of coding you enjoy.
 The marketing effort is near-zero because a funny, useful tool markets itself.

 **4. The Documentation Pebble:**
 * **Action:** The `README.md` is already excellent.
-Make it the canonical "manifesto."
+Make it the canonical "blueprint."
 Ensure the installation instructions are the very first thing a visitor sees after the intro.
 You've already done this on `Pipulate.com`, which is perfect.
 * **Tweak:** Add a small section to the `README.md` titled "The Philosophy: Why Pipulate is Different" and link to your new "WET Blueprint" and "Radical Transparency Recovery" articles.
 * **Effort:** Minimal.